leleliu008/uppm/README.md

 Universal Prebuild Package Manager for Unix-like systems.

+## Caveats

-**Caveats:** This software is being actively developed.
+- This software is being actively developed.
 It's in beta stage and may not be stable.
 Some features are subject to change without notice.

+- Please do NOT place your own files under `~/.uppm` directory, as `uppm` will change files under `~/.uppm` directory without notice.

 ## dependences